-Every vlogger wonders how to get more views on YouTube when they start out.
+Every vlogger wonders how to get more views on when they are just getting started on YouTube.

 It doesn’t always come easy, but for some people, a big online audience can literally change their life.

 After all, who doesn’t want to be the next PewDiePie or Jenna Marbles and make millions of dollars and fans by speaking to a camera from their home, or creating top 10 videos?

 Sounds pretty good to us…

-But becoming a YouTuber can be tough, and standing out can be even tougher.
+Becoming a YouTuber in 2018 can be tough, and standing out can be even tougher.

-That is why we came up with this guide to show anyone how to get views on YouTube today with these 68 easy hacks.
+This guide will show anyone how to get views on YouTube today with these 68 easy hacks.
 Read the article for all the details, or check out the infographic.

 Let us know in the comments which hack is your favorite, and which ones we missed!
 We will add great ideas to future updates 🙂